livegnik/2way-design/2WAY High-Level Design.md

 In the 2WAY proof-of-concept, plugins demonstrate how applications can function on top of the 2WAY protocol, showcasing the broader potential of integrating various applications with the system.
 Through these plugins, the proof-of-concept illustrates the capabilities and versatility of the 2WAY protocol in supporting diverse application needs and enhancing user interactions.

-These Flask plugins streamline communication with the backend Object Manager, enabling efficient data handling within the application.
+These Flask plugins streamline communication with the backend Graph Manager, enabling efficient data handling within the application.
 Integrated into the Flask framework, they offer modular architectures for managing data and user interactions effectively.
-Powered by the Flask ecosystem, these plugins establish connections with the Object Manager, facilitating real-time updates and data synchronization between frontend and backend.
+Powered by the Flask ecosystem, these plugins establish connections with the Graph Manager, facilitating real-time updates and data synchronization between frontend and backend.

-The Object Manager processes incoming requests from the frontend, executing necessary operations to create, retrieve, manipulate, or query data stored within the 2WAY Graph, and returning the results to the frontend.
+The Graph Manager processes incoming requests from the frontend, executing necessary operations to create, retrieve, manipulate, or query data stored within the 2WAY Graph, and returning the results to the frontend.
 This includes tasks such as creating and retrieving objects, querying for relevant information, and managing access control and permissions.

 To further enhance the functionality and efficiency of the 2WAY system, plugins can create and manage objects as well.
 This allows for centralized creation and management of objects, reducing redundancy and saving space in the graph.
 When plugins create these objects, they are automatically granted access permissions to all or designated users, including new users joining the system.
 This is managed through the Access Control List (ACL) object, ensuring proper access control and seamless integration of new objects.
 All operations conducted by plugins are securely authenticated using their unique cryptographic key-pairs, ensuring data integrity and security.

-By leveraging Flask plugins, the frontend application can seamlessly interact with the Object Manager and access the full range of functionalities offered by backend services.
+By leveraging Flask plugins, the frontend application can seamlessly interact with the Graph Manager and access the full range of functionalities offered by backend services.
 This enables users to perform actions such as creating new objects, updating existing data, querying information, and collaborating with other users, all while maintaining a responsive and intuitive user experience.

 Overall, Flask plugins play a crucial role in bridging the gap between the frontend and backend components of the 2WAY system.
 They enable efficient communication and data exchange between the user interface and the server infrastructure.
 Through their integration into the Flask framework, these plugins empower developers to build rich, interactive applications that leverage the full capabilities of the 2WAY platform, ensuring a seamless and intuitive user experience.